Skip to main content

 • Audience Awareness (Making it storyable through sensemaking and conversation): Who needs to care about this beyond environmentalists?
 How would you make someone who eats oysters understand the stakes differently than someone who doesn't?
 What might change if people knew this?

-These aren't better or worse than library research tools, they're just doing different pedagogical work.
+These questions do different pedagogical work than library research tools.
 RTS scaffolds the thinking that happens before, during, and after source-gathering: the metacognitive work of framing, questioning, and narrating that transforms research from compilation into communication.
+It is designed to be a small intervention that says:

 The Research-to-Story Bridge

-Research results should be rigorous, dependable, clear, complete, and impactful.
-Compelling stories should capture attention, bring new perspectives, open minds, reveal truths, and connect to lived experience.1
+No controversy that research results should be rigorous, dependable, clear, complete, and impactful.
+Or that compelling stories should capture attention, bring new perspectives, open minds, reveal truths, and connect to lived experience.1

-RTS exists in the space where these two sets of qualities meet.
+RTS tries to occupy the space where those two sets of qualities converge.

-Traditional research pedagogy often treats these as separate skills ("do your research, then present it").
+The questions that make research rigorous: What assumptions am I making?
+What contradictions exist?
+Who benefits from knowing this?
+These are the same questions that make stories compelling.
 RTS treats them as interdependent from the start.
-The questions that make research rigorous—What assumptions am I making?
-What contradictions exist?
-Who benefits from knowing this?—are the same questions that make stories compelling.

 A Note on AI Integration

-RTS uses generative AI (currently Google Gemini) as an orchestration engine.
-Through intentional system instructions, the model is generating questions, reorganizing student reflections, surfacing patterns in the student's own thinking.
+RTS uses generative AI (currently Google Gemini) as a type of orchestration engine.
+Through intentional system instructions, the model generates questions, reorganizes student reflections, and surfaces patterns in the student's own thinking.
+For the full technical and philosophical treatment, see A Note on AI Use.

-The system instructions for the AI model are elaborate instruments focused on habits of mind and come from my own reflective practice of working with undergraduate students in research communication courses.
-They're designed to function like I often do with students, as a persistent Socratic interlocutor who asks:
+The system instructions are written as instruments focused on cultivating habits of mind.
+They come from my own reflective practice of working with undergraduate students in research communication courses.
+They're designed to function the way I often do with students: as a a prompter who asks:

 • What do you notice that others might not?